 Sciatica occurs most frequently in people between the ages of 30 and 50 years old.
 Most often, it tends to develop as a result of general wear and tear on the structures of the lower spine, not as a result of injury.

-What are the symptoms of sciatica?
 The most common symptom associated with sciatica is pain that radiates along the path of the sciatic nerve, from the lower back and down one leg; however, symptoms can vary widely depending on where the sciatic nerve is affected.
 Some may experience a mild tingling, a dull ache, or even a burning sensation, typically on one side of the body.

 Some patients also report:

 - A pins-and-needles sensation, most often in the toes or foot

 - Numbness or muscle weakness in the affected leg or foot

 Pain from sciatica often begins slowly, gradually intensifying over time.
 In addition, the pain can worsen after prolonged sitting, sneezing, coughing, bending, or other sudden movements.